dergigi/dergigi.github.io/projects.md

 ### lookmarks

 [Lookmarks][lookmarks] helps you find what's catching people's eyes on Nostr: events with 👀 reactions, replies, or quotes.
 A lookmark is when someone reacts to a post with 👀 — it's like a bookmark, but less official.
 It's a little note that says "save this", "check this out", or "I'll have a closer look later".
 The app collects those signals and shows you the posts people are pointing at: crowd-sourced bookmarks.
-The project was birthed at [Sovereign Engineering](#sovereign-engineering).

 {% include image.html path="/assets/images/bitcoin/projects/lookmarks.png" link="https://lookmarks.dergigi.com" %}